Spring is here! If your pool is looking dull and lifeless, this is the time to do something about it!

 TSP Washing the entire pool again is done to remove any residual oils, and to neutralize any residual acid.
 After washing the second time with TSP, rinse down the pool once more, very thoroughly.

-Check the pH of the waste water in the deep end bowl, and adjust if necessary before pumping it out.
-Then, pump out completely, using a sponge and a bucket to get the last bits of water.
+Check the pH of the waste water in the deep end bowl, and raise the pH before pumping it out.
+Then, pump out and rinse completely, using a sponge and a bucket to get the last bits of water.

 Prime the Surface